-- Share 1.13-1.17, read the sentences and ask children to write the missing words on their whiteboards. - Check answers and address misconceptions where needed.
+• Share 1.13-1.17, read the sentences and ask the children to write the missing words on their whiteboards.

 Optional Independent Extended Learning

 Memory Game

 Using two sets of word cards on 1.18, lay the cards face down.
 Ask the children to turn over two cards at a time and try to find matching pairs.
 Once a pair has been found, the child says the word and keeps the pair.
 The player with the most pairs wins.